 If you didn’t package or bundle any of your products this season, try out this strategy in the new year.
 WooCommerce explains how bundling products shifts the consumers’ perception to believing that they are getting a better deal for a lower overall price as more products are being included.
 It’s bound to be a success.

 How do all of those ideas sound?
-Do you think that you can try at least 3 of those strategies in the new year?
+Do you think that you can try at least 3 of those strategies this holiday season?
 If so, let us know in the comments below which one is the most feasible for your team.
-Or, did your holiday sales go better than expected this year?
+Or, are your holiday campaigns ready to go this year?
 If so, comment below and let us know what your favourite or most effective holiday marketing strategy is.